IBM/yaps/docs/source/README.md

 ## Tools

 We provide a tool to compile Stan files to yaps syntax:
-For instance, if `path/to/coin.stan` contain the stan model presented at the beginning, then:
+For instance, if `path/to/coin.stan` contain the Stan model presented at the beginning, then:
 ```
 stan2yaps path/to/coin.stan
 ```